MAKING THE IMPOSSIBLE POSSIBLE

-Wednesday of the Fifteenth Week in Ordinary Time
+Wednesday in the Fifteenth Week of Ordinary Time

 My dear encountered couples:

 How would you like to have been Moses?
 Our first reading today tells us about God calling Moses over to the burning bush and informing him that he was to lead the Jewish people out from their slavery in Egypt to the Promised Land.
 That was not music to the ears of Moses.
 It was about the last thing he wanted to do.
 But God insisted.